ibotsh/ibotsh/README.md

 In preparation for a career in data, I’ve completed courses in statistical modeling, data science fundamentals, and exploratory data analysis, with hands-on experience in Python and key data analysis techniques like forecasting.
 My goal is to leverage these skills to solve real-world problems, contribute to data-driven decision-making, and secure a long-term, ethical role in the field.

 Beyond technical skills, I’m a disciplined self-starter with strong problem-solving abilities, a collaborative mindset, and a passion for continuous learning.
-Whether I’m lifting weights, exploring bikeable cities, building ebikes, or diving into complex datasets, I bring focus and determination to everything I do.
+Whether I’m lifting weights, playing in kickball league, exploring bikeable cities, building ebikes, or diving into complex datasets, I bring focus and determination to everything I do.

 I’m actively seeking opportunities to apply my skills in data analysis, and I look forward to connecting with like-minded professionals